For the Group 2025/26

 Solid growth with a strong focus on sustainable and increasing profit

-For the financial year 2024/25, All for One expects solid growth despite a recessionary period in Europe, with a strong focus on sustainable and increasing profitability.
-Following the restructuring in 2023, the company will focus on further developing a cross-country and cross-portfolio matrix organisation to further expand and scale the business model.
+For the financial year 2025/26, All for One expects solid growth despite a recessionary period in Europe, with a strong focus on sustainable and increasing profitability.
+Following the introduction of a new operating model, the company will focus on further developing a cross-country and cross-portfolio matrix organisation to further expand and scale its business model.

-Overall, the level of investment is expected to decrease slightly in the 2024/25 financial year, as the focus is on intensifying the transformation offering, moving to the cloud, improving processes and further increasing profitability.
-However, should attractive opportunities for inorganic growth arise, these would be exploited.
+Overall, investment levels in the 2025/26 financial year are expected to rise only slightly, as the focus will be on intensifying the transformation offering, moving to the cloud, improving processes, and increasing profitability further.
+However, attractive opportunities for inorganic growth will be seized if they arise.

 Forecast 2024/25